PatchNR: Learning from Very Few Images by Patch Normalizing Flow Regularization: Introduction

 One possibility to reduce the training effort consists in using only small image patches.
 Denoising methods based on the comparison of similar patches provided state-of-the-art methods \cite{BCM2005,DFKE09,LNPS2017,LBM2013} for a long time.
-Recently, the approximation of \emph{patch distributions} of images was successfully exploited in certain papers \cite{AH2022,delon2018gaussian,Hertrich21,HNABBSS2020,HBD2018,SJ2016}.
-In particular, the authors of \cite{ZW2011} proposed the negative log likelihood of all patches of an image as a regularizer, where the underlying patch distribution was assumed to follow a Gaussian mixture model (GMM) which parameters were learned from few clean images.
-The arising method is still competitive to many approaches based on deep learning and several improvements and extensions were suggested recently \cite{FW2021,PDDN2019,STA2021}.
+Recently, the approximation of \emph{patch distributions} of images was successfully exploited in certain papers \cite{AH2022,delon2018gaussian, Granot_2022_CVPR,Hertrich21,HNABBSS2020,HBD2018,SJ2016}.
+In particular, \cite{ZW2011} proposed the negative log likelihood of all patches of an image as a regularizer, where the underlying patch distribution was assumed to follow a Gaussian mixture model (GMM) which parameters were learned from few clean images.
+This method is still competitive to many approaches based on deep learning and several extensions were suggested recently \cite{FW2021,PDDN2019,STA2021}.
 However, even though GMMs can approximate any probability density function if the number of components is large enough, they suffer from limited flexibility in case of a fixed number of components, see \cite{GW2000} and the references therein.
-Moreover, once the GMM regularizer for \eqref{eq_variational} is learned, the subsequent reconstruction procedure detailed in \cite{ZW2011} is computationally expensive.
+Moreover the subsequent reconstruction procedure detailed in \cite{ZW2011} is computationally expensive.